ceejbot/galls-law/webrebels.md

 # [fit] the awesome

+^ Let's talk good parts & bad parts.

 ---

 # [fit] Each piece is simple

 ^ More easily debugged & understood.
-Load on any one part can be characterized, because you've teased it out.
+Load on any one part can be characterized, because you've separated it.
+This was our biggest win: we identified the hot spots this way.

 ---